Trey Palmer: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers drafted Palmer in the sixth round of the 2023 NFL draft with the 191st overall pick.
 He debuted in Week 1 against the Minnesota Vikings, hauling in a 7-yard touchdown catch in the 20–17 win.
 Palmer finished his rookie season with 39 receptions for 385 yards and three touchdowns.
 In his team's Wild Card round victory over the Philadelphia Eagles in the 2023–24 NFL playoffs, he scored his first postseason touchdown on a 56-yard reception.

 On August 26, 2025, Palmer was waived by the Buccaneers as part of final roster cuts.

 New Orleans Saints

 On August 27, 2025, Palmer was claimed off waivers by the New Orleans Saints.
 He did not appear in a game for New Orleans before he was placed on injured reserve due to hamstring and ankle injuries on October 4.

+On August 30, 2026, Palmer was waived and signed to the practice squad the next day.